How to safeguard your home for winter

 Leave tank monitoring to the professionals

 One way to guarantee you have peace of mind about your vacation home is choosing our SmartFill service.
-With this automatic tank monitoring system, we’ll be able to track your propane level everyday so that your deliveries will be forecasted and scheduled as needed.
+With this digital tank monitoring system, we’ll be able to track your propane level everyday so that your deliveries will be forecasted and scheduled as needed.
 Because it’s all taken care of by Ferrellgas, there’s no hassle or worry on your end.

 Additionally, an optional temperature monitoring feature can be activated to detect any dramatic change in your indoor temperature.
 If an unusual change occurs, a notification will be sent to your local Ferrellgas team and to you without delay.